Configure an Authentication Profile and Sequence

 An authentication profile defines the authentication service that validates the login credentials of administrators who access the firewall web interface and end users who access applications through Captive Portal or GlobalProtect.
 The service can be Local Authentication that the firewall provides or External Authentication Services.
 The authentication profile also defines options such as Kerberos single sign-on (SSO).

 authentication sequence—a ranked order of authentication profiles that the firewall matches a user against during login.
 The firewall checks against each profile in sequence until one successfully authenticates the user.
 A user is denied access only if authentication fails for all the profiles in the sequence.
 The sequence can specify authentication profiles that are based on any authentication service that the firewall supports excepts Multi-Factor Authentication (MFA) and SAML.

 - (External service only) Enable the firewall to connect to an external server for authenticating users:

 - Set up the external server.
 Refer to your server documentation for instructions.

 - Configure a server profile for the type of authentication service you use.If the firewall integrates with an MFA service through RADIUS, you must add a RADIUS server profile.
 In this case, the MFA service provides all the authentication factors.
 If the firewall integrates with an MFA service through a vendor API, you can still use a RADIUS server profile for the first factor but MFA server profiles are required for additional factors.

 - (Local database authentication only) Configure a user database that is local to the firewall.

 - (Kerberos SSO only) Create a Kerberos keytab for the firewall if Kerberos single sign-on (SSO) is the primary authentication service.

 - Configure an authentication profile.Define one or both of the following:

 - Kerberos SSO—The firewall first tries SSO authentication.
-If that fails, it falls back to the specified authentication Type.
+If that fails, it falls back to the specified authenticationType.